mlefree/whozwho-client/README.md

 - `activeContext.md`: Current work focus, recent changes, and next steps
 - `progress.md`: What works, what's left to build, and known issues

-The Memory Bank system also includes the concept of a `.airules` file, which serves as a learning journal for the project.
-This file captures important patterns, preferences, and project intelligence that help work more effectively.
-While not yet implemented in this project, it's an important part of the Memory Bank system described in the `memory-bank-rules.md` file.

 => !!
 These files should always be considered as a context and kept up-to-date !!

 ## 💡 Usage